29 Sep The Benefits of Geofencing

 Types of Geofencing

-While there are endless ways that a company utilize geofencing to best suit their marketing objectives, three of the main types of geofence marketing include standard, addressable, and rewind.
+While there are endless ways that a company utilizes geofencing to best suit their marketing objectives, three of the main types of geofence marketing include standard, addressable, and rewind.

 Addressable geofencing allows a campaign to target a specific address list (address, city, state, and zip code).
 Ads then target IPs, based upon the address list, that fall within the perimeter.